 “At the conclusion of this project in June 2021,” says the DC Cat Count web site, “we will have estimated the number of all cats within Washington, D.C.,” along with developing “logistically feasible and scientifically sound tools and protocols that can be used by a wide variety of animal welfare or municipal organizations to facilitate data-driven cat population management.

 “As a result,” the DC Cat Count web site concludes, “we anticipate that cat population management efforts will be more effective, that discussions about cat policy will be more productive, and that cats and wildlife will both ultimately benefit from these improvements.”

 That does not satisfy Alley Cat Allies president and founder Becky Robinson.

-Robinson, with Louise Holton, who later founded of the Maryland organization Alley Cat Rescue, introduced the neuter/return technique to Washington D.C. and surrounding suburbs in 1990.
+Robinson, with Louise Holton, who later founded the Maryland organization Alley Cat Rescue, introduced the neuter/return technique to Washington D.C. and surrounding suburbs in 1990.

 Data collected by then-Calvert Animal Rescue League executive director Phil Arkow showed that in 1992 Maryland shelters killed 85,600 homeless cats.

 Within five years the Maryland shelter cat death toll dropped to 58,000.
 By 2000 it was down to circa 30,000.
 It is now believed to be substantially less than that.